GIScience/gis-training-resource-center/content/GIS_AA/en_gaia_indicators_processing.md

 ## 3. Coping Capacity <a id="3-coping-capacity"></a>
 Represents the ability of a population to access essential services and benefit from available infrastructure.
-This layer combines *Access to Services* and *Facilities* indicators to assess local capacity to cope with shocks or disruptions.
+This layer combines *Access to Services*, *Facilities*, *Evacuability*, and *Rural Accessibility Index (RAI)* indicators to assess local capacity to cope with shocks or disruptions.

 ### Data Sources <a id="data-sources-3"></a>
 - **Access to Services CSVs:** Derived from population accessibility analysis (see *Access to Services* chapter).
 - **Facilities CSVs:** Derived from OpenStreetMap facility data (see *Facilities* chapter).
+- **Evacuability CSVs:** Travel time from at-risk population areas to nearest safe zones (see *Evacuability* chapter).
+- **RAI CSVs:** Rural Accessibility Index (see *RAI* chapter).
-- Both inputs are aggregated at the same administrative level (e.g., ADM2).
+- All inputs are aggregated at the same administrative level (e.g., ADM2).

 ### Processing Steps <a id="processing-steps-3"></a>
 1. **Input CSVs:**
-   - One *Access to Services* CSV and one *Facilities* CSV are provided per administrative level.
+   - *Access to Services*, *Facilities*, *Evacuability*, and *RAI* CSVs are provided per administrative level.
    - Each CSV includes an identifier column such as `ADM0_PCODE`, `ADM1_PCODE`, or `ADM2_PCODE`.
 2. **Column Detection:**
    - The script automatically detects the administrative identifier column by searching for any column ending with `_PCODE`.
-3. **Merge Operation:**
+3. **Merge Operations:**
-   - The two datasets are merged on the identified `*_PCODE` column using a left join.
+   - The access and facilities datasets are merged on the identified `*_PCODE` column using a left join.
-   - This ensures all access indicators are retained even if some administrative areas lack facility data.
+   - If available, evacuability columns are merged from the evacuability CSV.
+   - If available, RAI columns are merged from the RAI CSV.
 4. **Output Generation:**
    - The merged dataset is saved as `{country_code}_{admin_level}_coping.csv` under `Output/`.
    - One output is produced per administrative level present in the input data.